Jon Berti Player Props: Marlins vs. Blue Jays

-Jon Berti -- with a slugging percentage of .441 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins against the Toronto Blue Jays, with Yusei Kikuchi on the hill, on June 20 at 6:40 PM ET.
+Jon Berti -- with a slugging percentage of .417 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins versus the Toronto Blue Jays, with Kevin Gausman on the hill, on June 21 at 12:10 PM ET.

-In his last appearance, he strung together three hits (going 3-for-4 with a double and an RBI) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-3) against the Blue Jays.

 Jon Berti Game Info & Props vs. the Blue Jays